The Biology, Chemistry, Mathematics/Computer Science, Neuroscience, Physics and Public Health Departments

 - No concurrent jobs or summer courses

-- Biology & chemistry students are required to make a presentation to the Biology or Chemistry Department during the subsequent Fall semester
+- Biology & chemistry students are required to make a presentation to the Biology or Chemistry Department during the subsequent Fall or Spring semesters

 - Review faculty areas of research interest (see list below) regarding potential topics.
 Please note, faculty in the Department of Biology and Drs.
-Hebda, Richardson, and Zack request potential applicants meet with them prior to applying.
-These meetings should be scheduled as soon as possible.
+Hebda and Richardson request potential applicants meet with them prior to applying.
+These meetings should be scheduled as soon as possible in the new year.

 Successful candidates will be selected based on 1) Quality of application statement (and any other written material requested by your proposed sponsor); 2) Courses taken; 3) Austin College record; and 4) Available research positions with faculty members.

 Public Health Program